OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 1. Salomon Speedcross 5 Gore-Tex Trail Running Shoes

-The Salomon Speedcross 5 Gore-Tex shoes are some of the best footwear products on the market when it comes to quality ultralight trail running shoes.
+The Salomon Speedcross 5 Gore-Tex shoes are some of the best footwear products on the market when it comes to super ultralight trail running shoes.

 However, the Speedcross 5 doesn’t perform well on actual hikes.